geoblacklight/geomonitor/README.md

 # GeoMonitor

+DEPRECATED.
+See https://github.com/geoblacklight/geo_monitor for the Rails engine version.

 GeoMonitor is a application that monitors the health and availability of GeoServer hosts and layers.
 Built at Stanford University out of the desire to build a better discovery application for geospatial data, GeoBlacklight.

 ## Features